usablica/kissui.position/README.md

 - `bottom` - elemennt at the bottom of the page
 - `left` - element at the left side of the page
 - `right` - element at the right side of the page
+- `partially` - with one only works with `out` event, e.g. `partially out` and it means when the element is partially out of the element (e.g. half of the height or width)

 Also, it is possible to use a compond of events together.